FANSHAWE PARK - LONDON, ONTARIO

 The wearing of helmets is mandatory for cyclists and it is recommended that bicycles are equipped with a bell.

-Park admission fees are in effect and you can check these out here at their
+Park admission fees are in effect and you can check these out below.

 There are several homes and businesses from the 19th century which have been relocated to the site, and which have been restored to their former glory - visitors are allowed to explore the village.